Featured Cases > Tonkon Torp Stays the Course in the Mississippi Avenue Lofts Project

 Tonkon Torp then engaged in litigation with the project architect, the insurance company for the bankrupt general contractor, and 14 other subcontractors and consultants, and their respective insurers.
-Following 13 months of litigation, handled by Ned Perry and Chris Pallanch, a settlement was reached in April 2012 which allowed MAL 2010, LLC to repay the investors for the additional capital call, pay the firm's legal fees, with additional funds set aside to address any subsequent problems.
+Following 13 months of litigation, handled by Ned Perry and Christopher Pallanch, a settlement was reached in April 2012 which allowed MAL 2010, LLC to repay the investors for the additional capital call, pay the firm's legal fees, with additional funds set aside to address any subsequent problems.

 MAL 2010, LLC chose to sell the Lofts when an unsolicited purchase offer was received in early 2016.
 Tonkon Torp facilitated the sale for $14 million, which closed in April of 2016.
 After paying off its loan balance and all closing costs, MAL 2010, LLC received net proceeds that tripled its initial $3 million investment.